-A special event on Saturday will solve that dilemma for area residents.
+A special event today will solve that dilemma for area residents.

-For the 18th time, the Webster County Sheriff’s Department, the federal Drug Enforcement Administration and Daniel Pharmacy will team up to collect unwanted and unneeded prescription drugs.
-Between 10 a.m. and noon, people can go to the pharmacy at 1114 Central Ave. and drop off the medicines.
+The Webster County Sheriff’s Department, the federal Drug Enforcement Administration and Daniel Pharmacy will team up to collect unwanted and unneeded prescription drugs.
+Between 4 p.m. and 6 p.m., people can go to the pharmacy at 1114 Central Ave. and drop off the medicines.

-In addition to all kinds of medicines, e-cigarettes and vaping devices will be accepted if the batteries are removed.
+In addition to all kinds of medicines, vaping devices and cartridges will be accepted if the batteries are removed.

 The program safely disposes of prescription medicines before they end up in the hands of curious children or people who want to sell them illegally.
-Webster County Sheriff Jim Stubbs has described the takeback system as an important public service to continually keep certain prescriptions that tend to be misused or abused off the streets.
+The takeback system as an important public service to continually keep certain prescriptions that tend to be misused or abused off the streets.